Tech-JI/VSCode_wksp/Lecture.md

 ## Debug

+- Debug by modifying json file
+  - Write manually
+  - C/C++: Add Debug Configuration
 - Debug Based on the Cmakelists
-- Debug by modifying json file

 ## Git Extension

 - Git Lens
 - How to use the built-in git extension

+## Format

+- Format On Save
+- Format Style